 There are so many islands in the world that would be impossible to visit every single one.
 I am not that inclined to visit a place, an island or a village, twice.
 Cities are a bit different, they have not only sites to see but also events to experience, this could be a concert, a play or a musical.

 When I think back to some of the islands I visited my brain starts dreaming and my hands starts googling flights and accommodations.
 These are the islands I would definitely visit two, three and possibly many more times.
-My rating is mostly based on opportunities for photography, great food, awesome landscape and local people.
+My selection is mostly based on opportunities for photography, great food, awesome landscape and local people.

 Thailand is one of my favorite country.
 Great food, easy going people, amazing places and so many subjects for photography.
 This country is one of the most touristic ones in the world and this is no wonder.
 Finding an island is easy, finding the perfect island is just a bit more complicated.